 A thorough worming regime in combination with good environmental management is absolutely vital to keeping your horse healthy.
-Worming programs that involve dosing at certain times of the year, know as strategic dosing, can work well but can encourage resistance.
+Worming programmes that involve dosing at certain times of the year, know as strategic dosing, can work well but can encourage resistance.

 Resistance is the ability of worms to survive treatment with an anthelmintic (dewormer) that would generally be effective against them.